Philosophy Department Graduate Program Information

 Information on departmental speakers and events may be found here.

-New Exchange Programme with Heidelberg University for Graduate Students and Faculty
+New Exchange Program with Heidelberg University for Graduate Students and Faculty

-The philosophy department at Duquesne University is pleased to announce its new cooperative exchange programme with Heidelberg University.
+The philosophy department at Duquesne University is pleased to announce its new cooperative exchange program with Heidelberg University.
 Both departments currently have students on exchange at the partner university.
-This new cooperation effort between the two departments was organized by Research-Alumni Ambassador Dr. Jennifer Bates of the philosophy department at Duquesne University.
+This cooperation between the two departments is overseen by Research-Alumni Ambassador Dr. Jennifer Bates of the philosophy department at Duquesne University.
 Heidelberg University has one of the most storied and prestigious philosophy programs and the philosophy department at Duquesne is thrilled to announce this new exchange program and to allow this great opportunity for our graduate students.

-In addition to student exchange, the two schools are also working on faculty exchanges; Duquesne University is currently hosting Heidelberg's Dr. Markus Herrmann for the spring 2014 semester as he teaches a graduate seminar on Kant.
-Additionally, Duquesne's Dr. Lanei Rodemeyer plans to be offering courses in Heidelberg in the fall of 2014.
+In addition to student exchange, the two schools are also working on faculty exchanges.
+Duquesne University hosted Heidelberg's Dr. Markus Herrmann for the spring 2014 semester as he taught a graduate seminar on Kant.
+Additionally, Duquesne's Dr. Lanei Rodemeyer will be teaching in Heidelberg in 2014 - 2015.

 More information about this exchange programme can be found here.